actuator/cve/README.md

 ## Privilege Escalation

+- **CVE-2026-18604**
+  - **Description**: A vulnerability, which was classified as problematic, was found in textPlus Text Message and Call App up to 8.3.5 on Android.
+This affects the function DialerActivity of the component com.gogii.textplus.
+The manipulation with an unknown input leads to a improper export of android application components vulnerability.

 - **CVE-2025-43977**
   - **Description**: The com.skt.prod.dialer application through 12.5.0 for Android enables any installed application (with no permissions) to place phone calls without user interaction by sending a crafted intent via the com.skt.prod.dialer.activities.outgoingcall.OutgoingCallInternalBroadcaster component.